-Located in close proximity to the historical city center of Kolbermoor town and directly adjacent to the park, a new city hall has been set in the urban hub of this small Bavarian town.
+Located in close proximity to the historical city center of Kolbermoor town and directly adjacent to the park, a new town hall has been set in the urban hub of this small Bavarian town.
 It has been incorporated into this environment both in terms of its appearance and its offerings.
 It is a lively building, whose two-storey, undulating building structure and public spaces create a transition to the park, which has also been redesigned.
 The five-storey administrative structure forms a striking closure to the area in the east of the city and is a suitable counterpart to the parish church in the west of the centre.

 The two-storey foyer of the administration zone opens up onto the citizens’ advice department on the ground floor.
 The public functions such as the meeting hall, the registry office and the adult education centre are located here.